 - Connect with other people.
 A number of scientific studies document the damaging effect of social isolation on both emotional and physical health.
 Staying socially connected to friends, family, and the community as a whole is crucial for the elderly.
 By keeping the brain engaged and active, the danger for health complications such as depression are reduced.
 When in-person get-togethers aren’t possible, utilize technology (such as Zoom, Skype, and FaceTime) to socialize, and communicate with others through social media or just through good, old-fashioned card and letter writing.

-Morning Glory Home Care, a top-rated Highland care agency, can help older adults maximize cognitive functioning and overall health and wellbeing through individualized in-home care services that can include:
+Morning Glory Home Care, a top-rated provider of elder care in Belleville, IL and the surrounding areas, can help older adults maximize cognitive functioning and overall health and wellbeing through individualized in-home care services that can include:

 - Providing transportation to outings, the gym, exercise classes, medical appointments, and more

 - Preparing wholesome meals